orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner.md

     - With Chrome, IE, and Edge the PDF or TIFF will show in a new window.
     - With Safari and Firefox the PDF or TIFF will show in the current window.

+[SINCE Orbeon Forms 2021.1.3]

+Two new formats are supported:

+- `xml-form-structure-and-data`
+    - Export an XML file containing information about the structure of the form as well as the current data.
+    - This file format can also be used for later import.
+    - The `excel-export` button and default process run `open-rendered-format(format = "xml-form-structure-and-data")`.
+- `excel-with-named-ranges`
+    - Export an Excel file approximating the structure of the form as well as the current data.
+    - This file format can also be used for later import.
+    - The `excel-export` button and default process run `open-rendered-format(format = "excel-with-named-ranges")`.

 ## Other actions

 - `captcha`: Trigger the captcha.